Olympic Skier Bode Miller’s 19-Month-Old Daughter Dead After Pool Accident

 A report from CNN gave more details about the situation and mentioned that there is still an investigation into the matter ongoing.

-“Orange County firefighters were dispatched to a drowning in Coto de Caza, CA on Saturday evening, where they initiated advanced life support measures on the 19-month old girl.
+“Orange County firefighters were dispatched to a drowning in Coto de Caza, CA on Saturday evening, where they initiated advanced life support measures on the 19-month-old girl.
 OC Sheriff PIO Carrie Braun tells CNN her official cause and manner of death are not being released at this time as the death investigation is still ongoing.”

 At this point in time, there have been no reports about the details of the situation.
 How long the girl was in the pool has not been released, although there have been reports that paramedics tried to resuscitate her before taking her to the hospital.